sghaskell/rest-storage-passwords-manager/README.md

 ![Alt text](docs/context-update.png?raw=true)

-Alternately, you can You can alternately click the detail view (plus icon) in the table to update the credential.
+Alternately, you can click the detail view (plus icon) in the table to update the credential.

 ![Alt text](docs/detail-view.png?raw=true)